 Recovery after hip surgery is a lengthy process — it’ll take some time to return to everyday activities.
 Your loved one will likely stay in the hospital for a few days after surgery.
 Physical and occupational therapy for broken hip recovery may start while your parent is still at the hospital.

 Physical therapists can develop a program for your loved one to help them strengthen muscles and improve balance and mobility.
-Occupational therapists focus on activities of daily living that allow your parent to live as independently as possible.
+Occupational therapists focus on activities of daily living that allow seniors to live as independently as possible.
 They may also need home care after hip replacement surgery.
 For more intensive rehabilitation, seniors may need a short-term stay in a skilled nursing facility or rehab center.

 If your loved one’s hip fracture has left them unable to live on their own, or if they need additional assistance to prevent future falls, it may be time to consider assisted living or another type of senior living community.
 Reach out to one of A Place for Mom’s Senior Living Advisors if you’re interested in one of these options.
 They can help guide you through the senior living search, answer questions about nearby communities, and schedule tours, all at no cost to you.